 We are very grateful to Thomas Tram for his invaluable advice and Janina Renk for puting hi_class to work during her Master's thesis and suggesting improvements.

 hi_class has been tested against the Galileon code developed by Barreira et al. (based on CAMB).
-The results agree within 1% for the CMB-TT spectra, 0.1% for matter power spectra and, 0.01% for the background expansion (using default precision parameters).
-A detailed comparison with EFTCAMB is ongoing.
+The results agree within 1% for the CMB-TT spectra, 0.1% for matter power spectra and, 0.01% for the background expansion, making it as good as for base CLASS/CAMB (using default precision parameters).
+Comparison with EFTCAMB and the Brans-Dicke code by Avilez and Skordis shows a similar level of agreement.

 hi_class is freely available to the scientific community.
 If you use it in a publication/preprint please cite at least the original CLASS paper and